Sustain and Evolve

 Cross-Functional Roles in This Stage

-Monitor implementation fidelity, lead learning cycles, and support the scaling of effective strategies.
+Mid-Level Leaders monitor implementation fidelity, lead learning cycles, and support the scaling of effective strategies.
 Start new continuous improvement cycles as capacity allows.

-Participate in iterative learning, embed changes in curriculum and instruction, and reflect on how reforms shape learning outcomes.
+Faculty participate in iterative learning, embed changes in curriculum and instruction, and reflect on how reforms shape learning outcomes.

-Continue engaging students, surface implementation challenges, and share feedback that supports refinement and scaling.
+Frontline Staff continue engaging students, surface implementation challenges, and share feedback that supports refinement and scaling.